 We have a spreadsheet based PCI self-assessment tool that may be better suited to smaller agencies.
 We can provide this on request, but note this version has limited analytics.
-If you aren’t sure which tool is right for you, or you would like a copy of the spreadsheet based tool, email the Procurement team.
+If you aren’t sure which tool is right for you, email the Procurement team.

 Quick-start guide for the approval function in the procurement capability index (PCI) Self-Assess online portal.

 Question and evidence guide for the procurement capability index (PCI).

 The investor confidence rating (ICR) is a three-yearly assessment of investment intensive agencies performance managing investments and assets that are critical to the delivery of New Zealand government initiatives.
 More on the process can be found on the Treasury website.

 Your ability to procure service critical goods and services, manage suppliers and providers and work with markets and sectors is an essential part of good investment and asset management.
 The PCI is included as a component of the ICR assessment with a weighting of 5% of the total score.